1740: Founding date for University (Trust for Charity School of Philadelphia established).

 1951: A separate School of Chemical Engineering is organized, chaired by Melvin Molstad.

 1962: Arthur Humphrey succeeds Melvin Molstad as chair.
-Humphrey develops a pioneering program in support of the fermentation industry is largely responsible for development of a biochemical and biomedical engineering group within the school and particularly the department.
+Humphrey develops a pioneering program in support of the fermentation industry that is largely responsible for the development of a biochemical and biomedical engineering group within the School of Chemical Engineering.

 1972: The Faculties of the five Engineering Schools are reorganized into a single Faculty of Engineering and Applied Science.